About Luce County

 Criminal Records

 The criminal records system in Luce County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Luce County Sheriff's Office and the Newberry Police Department maintain these records, with oversight from state agencies.
 Residents can run background checks through the Michigan State Police, which provides access to statewide criminal history information.
-The Michigan Bureau of Investigation offers additional resources for Luce County residents, including access to fingerprint-based background checks and criminal history records.
+The Michigan State Police offers additional resources for Luce County residents, including access to fingerprint-based background checks and criminal history records.

 Arrest Records